 ELECTRICAL TERMS AND DEFINITIONS

-Ampere-Hour is the quantity of electricity transferred by a current of one ampere in one hour, and is therefore equal to 3600 Coulombs.
+Ampere-Hour is the quantity of electricity transferred by a current of one ampere in one hour and is, therefore, equal to 3600 Coulombs.

 The Circular Mil-Foot is a unit circular conductor one foot in length and one Mil in diameter.